-4. Letter of Reference from library director (or direct supervisor, if reporting relationship is to person above library) describing demonstrated leadership ability; potential and level of readiness to be an academic health sciences library director; and how the program will contribute to applicant's development.

-5. Letter of Support from home institution for the following:

-- Costs associated with travel to the May 2019 MLA Annual Meeting for the Leadership Institute. - Support (time and other non-financial) for fellow's full participation in all programmatic activities (Site Visit(s) totaling two weeks to mentor's home institution, webinars and discussions, Orientation, Leadership Institute, and Capstone).
+- 4. Letter of Reference from library director (or direct supervisor, if reporting relationship is to person above library) describing demonstrated leadership ability; potential and level of readiness to be an academic health sciences library director; and how the program will contribute to applicant's development. - 5.
+Letter of Support from home institution for the following: - Costs associated with travel to the May 2019 MLA Annual Meeting for the Leadership Institute. - Support (time and other non-financial) for fellow's full participation in all programmatic activities (One-week site visit to mentor's home institution, webinars and discussions, Orientation, multi-day Leadership Institute, and Capstone).